Brazil travel advice

 Fatal accidents are frequent.

 Roadside assistance is not widely available.
-If you need roadside assistance, call your vehicle insurance provider, or choose a commercial service available in your area.
+If you need it, call your vehicle insurance provider, or choose a commercial service available in your area.

 Road conditions